huwiler/advanced-js-react-template/website/README.md

 - Never install dependencies at the root of the repository
 - Always run commands inside `website/`
 - Do not commit `dist/`

+## Deployment

+When you are ready to deploy changes to starfruit, read scripts/README.md to learn how AI can assist in automating the deployment process.